dguyhasnoname/CKAD-TheHardWay/exercises/basic/deployment.md

     </p>
     </details>

 17. Create yaml for a statefulset with name `nginx` in deafult namespace.
 Use image `k8s.gcr.io/nginx-slim:0.8`.
 Label the statefulset with `app=nginx-sts`.
 It should run 3 replicas.
 Configure the container name as `nginx-sts` and it should  not take than 5s if the statefulset pod is terminated.
-Use PVCs for sts and mount them at `/usr/share/nginx/html`.
+Use PVCs for sts in `RWO` accessMode and mount them at `/usr/share/nginx/html` in statefulset pods.
 Use the `default` storage class to create the pvcs for the statefulset.
 Check the statefulset yaml and deploy it.
 Verify the sts, pod and PVCs created and their mappings.

     <details><summary>steps</summary>
     Prepare yaml for statefulset.